rakeshch/Behavioral-Cloning/README.md

 #### 1. An appropriate model architecture has been employed

-My model uses NVIDIA architecure that consists of Normalization layer, 5 convolution layers and 4 fully connected layers as shown below:
+My model uses NVIDIA architecure that consists of Normalization layer, 5 convolution layers and 4 fully connected layers.

 The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer.
 I also used Keras Cropping2D function to crop input images simultaneously when making predictions.